Early access is open — spots are limited. Check availability →

 The Man Who Built the Internet from Index Cards

-In 1895, a Belgian lawyer and visionary named Paul Otlet did something stranger.
-He and his collaborator Henri La Fontaine began building what they called the Mundaneum — a physical repository in Brussels designed to contain all of human knowledge.
+In 1895, a Belgian lawyer named Paul Otlet did something stranger.
+He and his collaborator Henri La Fontaine began building what they called the Mundaneum — a physical repository in Brussels designed to contain all of human knowledge, organized not just for storage but for retrieval across connections that no single library had ever attempted to map.

 Otlet never saw his world network built.
 But he described, with uncanny precision, something that looked like hypertext, like the web, like structured search across a universal knowledge base.
 He was 50 years early.